 Therefore, brands start improving the innovation and quality of their marketing techniques.
-In other sense, Reddit social media marketing enables businesses to cultivate better marketing efforts which ultimately create a healthy competition between brands.
+In another sense, Reddit social media marketing enables businesses to cultivate better marketing efforts which ultimately create a healthy competition between brands.

 The Not So Good Part

-Individual users and businesses trying to improve their image by using reddit social media marketing cannot follow haphazard paths.
+Individual users and businesses trying to improve their image by using Reddit social media marketing cannot follow haphazard paths.
 Reddit is one of those communities who take pride in their system.

 The only way Redditors can get ahead is by respecting the codes of ethics, working on increasing their points (Karma, as priorly explained in this article) to gain more visibility among users and also increase credibility.